zdravkov/kendo-docs/api/javascript/dataviz/ui/chart.md

 ### categoryAxis.select.max `Object`

 The maximum value which the user can select.

-> The category with the specified index (date) is not included in the selected range unless the axis is justified.
-In order to select all categories set a value larger than the last category index (date).

 #### Example - set the category axis selection maximum